andela-rbabalola/documentos/README.md

 The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and errors.

 #### Authentication
-Users are issued a token when signup or signin.
+Users are issued a token when they signup or signin.
 This token is needed for subsequent HTTP requests to the API for authentication and can be attached as values to the header's `x-access-token` key.
 API requests made to authenticated endpoints without authentication will fail.

-### Below are the API endpoints and their functions
 ## Below are the API endpoints and their functions

 #### Users